dustinpfister/blog_posts/_posts/linux-date.md

 ## 5 - Getting the current time in various programing languages

 There is using the date command to work with dates in Linux, which works just fine when we are talking about Linux systems, and most posix systems that have the date command that will work in more or less the same way.
+So then the date command should be fairly safe to use in bash scripts because it is a fairly common command that should be there to work with in most posix systems.
 However in some cases I might want to write scripts that work with time, and will do so in a wider range of platforms beyond that of just Linux.
+To do this there is also using a programing language such as javaScript, or python, and using the binaries that can be installed on Linux, but also not so posix friendly systems like Windows.

 ## 5.1 - Getting date info with javaScript using Nodejs and the Date Class